galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 >
 {: .comment}

 This concludes the first part of the tutorial which focused on the transformation of raw FASTQ data from a single batch into a count matrix.
-The second part of this tutorial guides us through the handling of multiple batches, and the challenges faced with different library preperation setups.
+The second part of this tutorial guides us through the process of merging multiple processed batches from the first stage, and performing qualitative filtering.

-# Multiple Batches
+# Merging Batches Together

 [Back to previous](javascript:window.history.back())